Virginia Vehicle Theft Rates and Vehicle Theft Maps

 A-

 Virginia is lower versus other states of the same size for vehicle theft.
-The table below compares crime in states with comparable overall population in the state‘s boundaries.
+The table below compares vehicle theft in states with comparable overall population.

 Similar State